ckind/vue-audio-ui/docs/component-library.md

 ## v-a-fader

 Hardware-style fader with customizable assets.
 Click and drag to adjust value.
 Double-click to return to default value.
+Use the faderHead and fackBackground slots for custom assets (svg and img tags currently supported).
+Slot content will automatically be resized to fit the <strong>height</strong> and <strong>width</strong> props.
+Consider setting <a href="https://developer.mozilla.org/en-US/docs/Web/SVG/Reference/Attribute/preserveAspectRatio" target="blank">preserveAspectRatio</a> to "none" for svg assets.

 <VAFaderExample />